magentabusiness/magentabusiness.github.io/docs/trendz/install/docker-windows.md

 Where:

-- `TB_API_URL` - url for connecting to ThingsBoard Rest API (for example http://10.5.0.11:8080).
-Note that ThingsBoard IP address should be resolvable from Trendz docker container
+- `TB_API_URL` - url for connecting to IoT Hub Rest API (for example http://10.5.0.11:8080).
+Note that IoT Hub IP address should be resolvable from Trendz docker container
 - `PUT_YOUR_LICENSE_SECRET_HERE` - placeholder for your license secret obtained on the first step
 - `8888:8888`            - connect local port 8888 to exposed internal HTTP port 8888
 - `mytrendz-data:/data`   - mounts the volume `mytrendz-data` to Trendz data directory